Barclaycard Arrival® Plus World Elite Mastercard® review

 For each balance transfer, you’ll pay a fee of $5 or 3% of the transaction, whichever is greater.
 That means a balance transfer of $1,000 would cost $30 in fees.

 The total amount of your transfer plus the fee can’t exceed your credit limit.
 Balance requests that exceed the limit will either be partially transferred or declined.
-Barclays will also decline all balance transfers requested from other accounts issued by it.
+Barclays will also decline all balance transfers requested from other accounts from Barclay.

 Balance transfers requested at the time of application will be submitted 10 days after the approved card has been mailed out.
 You can expect any balance transfers to take up to four weeks to complete.

 What should I know before I apply?

 To apply for the Barclaycard Arrival® Plus World Elite Mastercard®, you must be at least 18 years old and a US resident.
 Residents of Iowa and US territories aren’t eligible.

 Information you’ll need